Contrasting SP Plus (NASDAQ:SP) & Zoomcar (NASDAQ:ZCAR)

 SP Plus (NASDAQ:SP – Get Free Report) and Zoomcar (NASDAQ:ZCAR – Get Free Report) are both small-cap consumer discretionary companies, but which is the better stock?
-We will compare the two companies based on the strength of their analyst recommendations, risk, profitability, valuation, dividends, institutional ownership and earnings.
+We will contrast the two businesses based on the strength of their dividends, institutional ownership, earnings, analyst recommendations, risk, profitability and valuation.

 Institutional and Insider Ownership

-94.0% of SP Plus shares are held by institutional investors.
-Comparatively, 3.7% of Zoomcar shares are held by institutional investors.
-1.4% of SP Plus shares are held by company insiders.
-Comparatively, 2.2% of Zoomcar shares are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+94.0% of SP Plus shares are owned by institutional investors.
+Comparatively, 3.7% of Zoomcar shares are owned by institutional investors.
+1.4% of SP Plus shares are owned by company insiders.
+Comparatively, 2.2% of Zoomcar shares are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This is a breakdown of recent ratings and price targets for SP Plus and Zoomcar, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for SP Plus and Zoomcar, as reported by MarketBeat.

 |Sell Ratings